Income investors run for cover as dependable UK dividends in jeopardy

 This quarter every FTSE 100 mining company increased dividend payout, with sterling’s weakness a big boost to all of them.

-Banks reviving from a multi-year downturn are also beginning to give money back to shareholders, with Lloyds (LLOY.L) increasing its payout last week, while HSBC (HSBA.L) kept its dividend flat.
+Banks reviving from a multi-year downturn are also beginning to give money back to shareholders, with Lloyds increasing its payout last week, while HSBC kept its dividend flat.

 Reporting by Helen Reid